esp-rs/std-training/book/src/02_2_software.md

 An alternative environment, is to use Docker.
 The repository contains a `Dockerfile` with instructions to install the Rust toolchain, and all required packages. **This virtualized environment is designed to compile the binaries for the Espressif target.
 Flashing binaries from containers is not possible**, hence there are two options:
 - Execute flashing commands, e.g., `cargo-espflash`, on the host system.
+If proceeding with this option, it's recommended to keep two terminals open:
+    - In the container: compile the project
+    - On the host: use the `cargo-espflash` sub-command to flash the program onto the embedded hardware
 - Use [`web-flash`](https://github.com/esp-rs/esp-web-flash-server) crate to flash the resulting binaries from the container.
 The container already includes `web-flash`.
 Here is how you would flash the build output of [`hardware-check` project](./02_4_hello_board.md):
    ```console
    web-flash --chip esp32c3 target/riscv32imc-esp-espidf/debug/hardware-check